lishiyo/second-me-prototype/app/models/l1/README.md

 - `name`: Shade name
 - `content`: Shade content
 - `confidence`: Confidence score
+- `aspect`: Category or aspect of life this shade represents
+- `icon`: Emoji or icon representing this shade

 ### ShadeMergeInfo

 `ShadeMergeInfo` contains information about shades to be merged.
-It's used in the shade merging process.
+It's used in the shade merging process and is aligned with LPM Kernel's structure.

 Key attributes:
 - `shade_id`: Shade ID
 - `name`: Shade name
-- `summary`: Shade summary
+- `aspect`: Category or aspect this shade represents
+- `icon`: Emoji or icon representing this shade
+- `desc_third_view`: Third-person description of the shade
-- `content`: Shade content
+- `content_third_view`: Detailed third-person content
-- `confidence`: Confidence score
-- `source_clusters`: List of source cluster IDs
+- `timelines`: Timeline entries showing shade evolution

 ### MergedShadeResult